brandon-bee/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch hook is used to obtain the match object data from a URL and gives access to that data to other Routes.
+Often used to construct nested paths with same base URLs.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+    Form validation is the part of a program that checks to see if the information provided by a user is correct and useable on a form.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+    End to end testing is the idea of testing an application in every facet from beginning to end to simulate a user's potential experiences.

 ## Instructions